-Post-nuptial agreements are becoming a common feature of modern marriages/civil partnerships.
-One no longer has to be a Rockefeller or Trump to want a post-nuptial agreement.
+Post-nups are becoming a common feature of modern marriages/civil partnerships.
+One no longer has to be a Rockefeller or Trump to want a post-nup.
 A person who has managed to save £20,000 may be more protective of their little nest egg than someone who has millions.

 Are post-nuptial agreements binding?

-The law now recognises a well-drafted post-nuptial agreement.
-Our specialist solicitors based in High Wycombe, Buckinghamshire can draft a post-nuptial agreement for you.
+The law now recognises a well-drafted post-nup.
+Our specialist solicitors based in Gracechurch Street in the City of London and High Wycombe, Buckinghamshire can draft a post-nup and advise you on its terms and enforceability.

 Post-nuptial agreements are binding unless there is a good reason for them to be void or unenforceable because, for example, the agreement restricts a person's right to apply to the Court because there has been misrepresentation or undue influence.